 SALARIED GPS (FULLY QUALIFIED)

-There is lots of confusion surrounding working as a fully qualified GP and owning your own practice.
+There is a lot of confusion surrounding working as a fully qualified GP and owning your own practice.
 There is NO pay scale for salaried GPs.
 This is another major attraction of the profession.
 Not only is training 3 years long, but you are earning more than a doctor who has been in specialist training for 8 years!

 In England, fully qualified GP salaries range from £60,455 to £91, 229.
 The minimum annual salary for a full-time salaried GP working 37.5 hours or nine sessions per week in England is £60,455 for 2020-21 (plus London weighting).
 However, this is closer to £45-50,000 after tax.

 There is also no official upper limit to what GPs can earn.
-GPs must ensure their salary reflects their level of responsibility, experience and qualifications, especially if they own their own practice.
+GPs must ensure their salary reflects their level of responsibility, experience, and qualifications, especially if they own their own practice.